The Four Diamonds’ Model of Inclusive Leadership

 Moreover, FDMIL© can be applied to business groups, family groups, education groups, and more.

 Passionate about Marriage and Family Therapy (MFT), Dr. Karume runs a private practice, is a full-time faculty member at the United States International University-Africa, and is currently lead for the MA-MFT program.
 With a background in Program Development; Michelle also develops Masters and Doctorate level MFT programs.

 Dr. John Souza, Jr. is a Licensed Marriage and Family Therapist (LMFT) and Clinical Fellow and Approved Supervisor with the American Association for Marriage and Family Therapy (AAMFT).
 Dr. John specializes in working with young adults and their families.

 Ulash Thakore-Dunlap, MA, MFT, PPSc

 Ulash Thakore-Dunlap is full-time faculty, Associate Professor at Wright Institute MA Counseling Psychology Program, Berkeley.
 California.
 In addition, Ulash maintains a private practice in San Francisco supporting people of color and emerging leaders in the field of counseling, MFT and psychology.
-She recently accepted a position as Director for diversity and inclusivity and will be completing her Doctoral studies.
+She recently accepted a position as Director of Diversity, Equity, and Inclusivity and will be completing her doctoral studies in educational leadership.

 Vishwani (Deepa) Ram-Souza, LMFT serves the Hilo community in a co-owned private practice: Elemental Guidance, LLC.
-She is currently completing her PhD at CIIS and hopes to introduce a new meta-paradigmatic model (inclusive of mind, body, and spirit) into contemporary Western mental-medical healthcare approaches.
+She is currently completing her PhD at the California Institute of Integral Studies and hopes to introduce a new meta-paradigmatic model (i.e., inclusive of mind, body, and spirit) into contemporary Western mental/medical healthcare approaches.